lloydi/Web-Dev-Text-Replacements-TextExpander/README.md

-# Web Dev Text Replacements for TextExpander (macOS and Windows app)
+# Text Expansions - TextExpander

 For [TextExpander](https://textexpander.com/), you need to go to your account profile on the web site, then choose 'Import/Export'.
 There you can add files that will be imported in to your library as snippets.